Thizisfranklin/IDS2024F/Homework/Hw 3/README.md

-1)  The three pillars of science are "Observation, Experiment, and Theory/Theoretical Modeling"
+1)  The three pillars of science are, experiment, and theory/ theoretical model, computation + Data

 3) The deductive reasoning ang plausible reasoning.
    For deductive reasoning: